sohailsomani/soso-state/README.md

 # No output, since no longer interested

 # Subscribe to multiple values at the same time,
-# notified when any of them change
+# notified once when one or more change at the same time
 app.subscribe(lambda state: state.regional_managers,
               lambda state: state.employees,
               print)